-It’s customary for the entire cast to change and age-up every two seasons, and Netflix has confirmed we *will* be getting a new Diana (played by Aussie Elizabeth Debicki) in The Crown Season 5.
+It’s customary for the entire cast to change and age-up every two seasons.
+As we known, that means Elizabeth Debicki taking the reins as Princess Diana in The Crown Season Five.

 “Princess Diana’s spirit, her words and her actions live in the hearts of so many,” Debicki initially said.
 “It is my true privilege and honour to be joining this masterful series, which has had me absolutely hooked from episode one.”

-However, due to the wild, Golden Globe-winning success of Emma Corrin in season 4, the showrunners are keen to keep her around however possible.
+However, due to the wild, Golden Globe-winning success of Emma Corrin in Season Four, there were rumours that show-runners were keen to keep them around however possible.

-Diana aside, The Affair actor Dominic West will play Prince Charles in the final two seasons of The Crown.
+Diana aside, The Affair actor Dominic West plays Prince Charles in the final two seasons of The Crown.
 West was first rumoured to play the part around the same time the actor was hit with cheating allegations, which is rather amusing timing… given Prince Charles’ history.

-If true, she will take over the role from the wonderful Emerald Fennell.
+Olivia Williams took over the role of Camilla Parker Bowles from the wonderful Emerald Fennell.

 And, Claudia Harrison has taken over the role of Princess Anne, from the brilliant Erin Doherty.
 Harrison was snapped on set, so I think that pretty much cements her in the part.

-Netflix has released some ~ first looks ~ at season 5
+Netflix released some first look imagery at Season Five

 Presenting Imelda Staunton as Her Royal Highness, Queen Liz II.